cyywu/FintechColab/README.md

 - Trend of Over-the-Counter FX by Instrument
 - Trend of Over-the-Counter FX by Currency Distribution
 - Trend of Over-the-Counter FX by Currency Pair
+- Trend of Over-the-Counter FX by Geographical Distribution

 ---
 ### To re-run the program